 - Identity management

 When you create an ACK cluster, you can enable service account token volume projection.
 This feature enhances the security when you use service accounts in applications.
-For more information, see Deploy service account token volume projection.
+For more information, see Enable service account token volume projection.

 - Fine-grained access control